BraffZacklin/BanjoTabs/Tabs/README.md

 U may be placed before a string number to indicate striking that string and the strings physically above it with an upstroke

 **Repeating ditty** % sign, indicates bum-ditty-ditty; to change chords for the second ditty, simply write a different chord after percent, e.g. D%D7, this may be repeated indefinitely

+**Comma, Bars** indicates a break in a line, not necessarily rhythmic, usually an instrumental phrase played at the end of a line and before the next. || also serve this purpose, usually for neater organising of parts.